 In order to process live transactions on your website or in app; the following configurations will need to be done:

 - Set up payment notifications.
 For more information, refer to Notifications.

 - When using HPP: publish your skin(s) to live.
 For more information, refer to Publishing the skin to live.

 - When using Checkout: set up your live API endpoints.
 For more information, refer to Live endpoints.

-- If you would like to make use of 3D Secure, please note that the enrollment for 3D Secure takes a maximum of one week.
+- If you would like to make use of 3D Secure, note that the enrollment for 3D Secure takes a maximum of one week.
 Within that time, you will not be able to offer 3D Secure to your shoppers.
 For more information, refer to 3D Secure.

 - Make a live payment yourself and check if this payment is processed correctly.